nithya-kumar/CSC510_F17_Project/DEPLOYMENT.md

 2. The user has already updated their status

-	In this particular part of testcase, the user has already updated the daily status so scibot lets the user sign off.
+	For this module, the user has already updated the daily status so scibot lets the user sign off.

 	        Input:
 	        @scibot yes I have updated my daily status

 	```
 	Expected Output:
 	    Okay, Thank you!
 You may signoff.
 	```
 	Screenshot: